bharat7667/CRUD_Bharat/README.md

 ## RUN Application:
-* clone project from git hub
+* Clone project from git hub
-* build project with "mvnw clean install"
+* Build project with "mvnw clean install"
-* it will generate .War file of project.
+* It will generate .War file of project.
 * Copy war file to webapp folder of Tomcat application server
-* Restart tomcat
+* Restart Tomcat